Dmitrii-Khramtsov/CPP_Matrix/README.md

 ## Matrix operations

 Below is a brief description of the matrix operations that need to be implemented in the development library.
-They are similar to the operations you performed earlier in "Structured Programming", so you can see a more detailed description of them there.
-Note that some operations have exceptional situations that require special handling using the exception mechanism.

 | Operation | Description | Exceptional situations |
 | ----------- | ----------- | ----------- |